 Blood tests can be scary for regular marijuana users, especially when there’s a job or some sort of insurance on the line.
 While these sort of tests are becoming less and less common for all sorts of reasons, they are still required on special occasions.
 So, for how long does marijuana stay in the body?

-Depending on the quantity that you smoke or consume, cannabis can stay in your system for a period that ranges from two to 15 days.
-Each body is different, and there are a few important factors that should always be taken into account, like your metabolism, the frequency and quantity of cannabis you consume, your body mass index, and your consumption method (edibles, smoking, etc.).
+Depending on the quantity of what you smoke or consume, cannabis can stay in your circulatory system for a period that ranges from two to 15 days.
+As we all know by now, each body is different, and there are a few important factors that should be taken into account, like metabolism, the frequency and quantity of cannabis that was consumed, body mass index, and consumption method (edibles, smoking, etc.)

 Occasional consumers can expect to be clean within a couple of days, but moderate and heavy users should expect a different story; cannabis can stay in their systems for about a week.
 If you’re a regular smoker and have a drug test coming up, the wisest thing to do would be to stop consuming cannabis for a minimum of 15 days before the day of your test.